People with diabetes often use a blood sugar monitoring device to help them test and control sugar levels.

 After many years, Type 2 diabetes can lead to serious health issues, including eye problems and blindness, nerve damage that causes pain, tingling and numbness, kidney damage and poor blood flow to the legs and feet, the NIH says.

 The initial focus of diabetes treatment is to lower blood sugar levels.
-People with Type 2 diabetes should consult with their doctor about how often they should check their blood sugar levels, which is done with a device called a glucose meter.
+People with Type 2 diabetes should consult with their doctor about how often they should check their blood sugar levels, which is done with a device called a glucose meter, according to the NIH.
 Keeping track of your glucose levels will let you and your doctor know if changes need to be made to your diet, activity or medications.

 It is important for people with Type 2 diabetes to manage their weight and have a well-balanced diet.
 While there is no one "diabetes diet," patients should focus on eating more fruits, vegetables and whole grains, and less refined carbohydrates and sweets, according to the Mayo Clinic.